International Business Alliance Program Mentors

 Blushel is an alumna of the University of Southern California.
 She has more than 12 years of professional experience serving the needs of public, private, and civic organizations in the areas of strategic communications, change management, marketing, branding, portfolio management, program management, project management, stakeholder management, proposal management, and business analysis / business process improvement.
 Blushel is currently employed by Booz Allen Hamilton where she has been since 2011.

-As a Senior Executive in federal government, Bill has years of experience in management, employee training, strategic planning, creating global communications and strategic networks, business & employee development and research & development.
-Bill also serves on the audit committee of Kid Save, as a retired US Army Officer, and a former Senior Managing Director at PricewaterhouseCoopers.
+As a Senior Executive in the federal government, Bill has over 40 years of experience in management, employee training and development, strategic planning, creating global communications and strategic networks, and research & development.

 Georgetown University-Professor of LeadershipLeadership Initiatives Advisory Board Member

 Professor Stiles currently teaches "Social Entrepreneurship: Leading Social Change" in the Department of Sociology at Georgetown University.
 She is Executive Director of the CORAL Network, a consortium of local universities in equal partnership with the nonprofits and the city government to direct the wealth of resources of the universities into our community.
 Stiles also directs DC Youth & Government, a program of the YMCA where college students go into participating high schools, teach civics, and lead a weekend youth simulation of DC government.